Outdoor plants

 Also known as mondograss or monkeygrass, the dwarf lilyturf (Ophiopogon japonicus) is a herbaceous plant native to Korea, Japan and China.
 It is very popular as an ornamental plant, especially as an edging plant or ground cover.
 However, it is also a great winter outdoor plant for pots.

 Lilyturf forms a thick clump with a large number of long, narrow, ribbon-like leaves.
 It is a species of great capacity for growth and expansion and its small flowers give rise to very showy blue fruits which are round or oval and very beautiful.
 It grows well in full to partial shade and is not difficult to water unless it is grown in full sun.
+Moreover, its dense foliage can help suppress weeds, making it an excellent choice for low-maintenance gardens.

 Winter Outdoor Plants for Pots - Dwarf lilyturf